 - we ensure transfers within Arconic will be covered by an agreement entered into by members of Arconic (an intra-group agreement) which contractually obliges each member to ensure that personal data receives an adequate and consistent level of protection wherever it is transferred within Arconic;

 - where we transfer your personal data outside Arconic or to third parties who help provide our products and services, we obtain contractual commitments from them to protect your personal data.
-Some of these assurances are well recognized certification schemes like the EU - US Privacy Shield for the protection of personal data transferred from within the EU to the United States; or
+Some of these assurances are well recognized certification schemes like the EU - US Privacy Shield for the protection of personal data transferred from within the EU, EEU, UK and Switzerland to the United States; or

 - where we receive requests for information from law enforcement or regulators, we carefully validate these requests before any personal data are disclosed.

 If you are located in the European Economic Area ("EEA"), United Kingdom or Switzerland, we will comply with applicable legal requirements providing adequate protection for the transfer of personal information to recipients in countries outside of the EEA.
 With respect to transfers of personal information to the U.S., Arconic is certified under the EU-U.S. Privacy Shield framework developed by the U.S. Department of Commerce and the European Commission regarding the transfer of personal information from the EU, EEA, or UK to the U.S. To learn more about the Privacy Shield program, and to view our certification, please visit www.privacyshield.gov.
 For our Privacy Shield notice to third party natural persons located in the EU, EEA, or UK, please visit the Arconic Privacy Shield Privacy Notice-Non Affiliated Individuals by clicking the following link: : https://www.arconic.com/global/en/pdf/Arconic-Privacy-Shield-Privacy-Principles.pdf.